network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### Avoiding Test Hardware Bottlenecks

-The Responsiveness Test could be run from various devices which are either consumer devices or internet infrastructure such as routers.
+The Responsiveness Test could be run from various devices that are either consumer devices or internet infrastructure such as routers.
 Many routers are cost-sensitive embedded devices optimised for switching packets rather than terminating TLS connections at line rate.
 As a result, they may not have sufficient processing power or memory bandwidth to saturate a